-Between April 1, 2017, and March 31, 2022, there were ten river basin floods recorded in Carlisle County.
-Similarly, the river basin floods did not result in death or injury to individuals or damage to property.
-During this update period there were no deaths and \$0 worth of property damage and crop damage.
+Between April 1, 2017, to March 31, 2022, there were ten river basin floods recorded in Carlisle County.
+The river basin floods did not result in death or injury to individuals or damage to property.
 That did not influence the high-risk analysis by the Carlisle County Mitigation Planning Team due to the frequency occurrence of past flooding events in the county.